 Screening mammography is an X-ray exam that provides detailed images of the internal structure of the breast tissue of both men and women and can reveal changes that are too small for you or your doctor to feel.
 This means that many cancers can be found when still very small and haven’t yet spread, which is important for successful treatment.
-These exams help look for potential health concerns, and as have been temporarily delayed, until mid-May, during the COVID-19 pandemic.

 Screening mammography is performed on women who have no obvious breast abnormality.
 A standard mammography provides 2D images of the breast, our mammography technology provides traditional 2D images of the breast combined with a 3D scan of the breast that can then be viewed in slices (tomosynthesis).
 This provides a greater level of detail and a clearer view of the breast tissue with the same small dose of radiation as the standard mammography.